Tuscan Coast from Pisa to Elba

-- Find more information about the hiking tour in Tuscany here.
+- Find more information about the hiking tour Picturesque Tuscany, 8 days here.

 The pearls of Tuscany